dayanandraut/my-favourite-series/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Important Instructions

+Important commands and instructions have been mentioned in the file "important instructions.txt" for installing various modules, configuring them, putting project on github and for deploying the project on github

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.